AlphaCodingPilot/AI-Collection/README.md

 git clone https://github.com/AlphaCodingPilot/AI-Collection.git
 ```
 ## Usage
-Run the corresponding file in the src directory through the terminal to play a game against the AI.
+Run the corresponding file through the terminal to play a game against the AI.

 ## Contributing
 Pull requests are welcome.
 Before doing major changes please open a pull request first to discus it.